 It’s difficult to maintain optimal productivity.
 There are many internal and external factors that affect our mood, cognitive functioning and physical health.
 Usually, certain parts of the day are more productive than others, but anything from a bad night’s sleep to the stress of a looming deadline can sabotage your to-do list.

-Aromatherapy is an easy and effective way to improve your mood and energy levels, leading to greater productivity.
+Aromatherapy is an easy and effective way to improve your mood, concentration, and energy levels, leading to greater productivity.
 It is widely known different scents can trigger memories and emotions, but they can also soothe and energize us.